Winston-Dmello/Research-Agent/README.md

+**This Project is based off of Tech With Tim's Advanced AI Agent Video, Be Sure to check it out to understand how this works**

 # 🤖 Research Assistant

 **Research Assistant** is a local AI-powered agent that helps developers find alternatives to developer tools, frameworks, platforms, and APIs.